eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-things-messages.md

 (which is the only channel capable of sending Messages anyway).
 The header `direction` shows that the Message is sent *TO* the inbox (`path`) of our Thing.
-Notice that our `topic` adheres to the [Ditto Protocol topic definition](protocol-specification-topic.html) with *messages* as the criterion, and the message-subject as *action*.
+Notice that our `topic` adheres to the [Ditto Protocol topic definition](protocol-specification-topic.html) with *messages* as the criterion and the message-subject as *action*.

 We encourage you to always send a *correlation-id* with your Messages.
 This is especially important, since the WebSocket Ditto Protocol binding sends messages in a fire-and-forget manner.
-Ditto wouldn't know who to respond to if there was not *correlation-id* in the Message.
+Ditto wouldn't know who to respond to if there was no *correlation-id* set in the Message.

 {% include tip.html content="If you want to receive the response to a Message, make sure to always send a correlation-id with it." %}